top of page

 Life is busy and we understand that you may have somewhere to go after church.
 Wear what works for you.
 We want you to feel comfortable worshiping with us, whether that means dressing up, business attire, upscale casual, casual, jeans, sporty, etc. All are welcome here and we invite you to come as you are!

-What options are available for kids?
+What options are available for kids and youth?

 What happens at Sunday worship?